-We all know someone in a toxic relationship, or someone who has been in one.
+We all know someone in an abusive relationship, or someone who has been in one.

 Maybe you have a colleague who regularly comes to work with bloodshot eyes, and smudged mascara.
 You are fairly certain that she’s being abused by her husband from the way he treated her in front of everyone at Christmas party last year, and from what you’ve noticed through the office window when he drops her off at work.